 The ultimate success of the SDGs depends on solid collaboration and partnership among all concerned actors: United Nations, governments, policy-makers, civil society, business sectors, local communities, and of course researchers and universities.

-The Central Asian Research Forum on Sustainable Development and Innovation provides a platform for ambitious researchers from Central Asia to present their cutting-edge and action-oriented research projects on Sustainable Development, discuss them with concerned partners, and forge partnerships for future implementation.
+The Central Asian Research Forum on Sustainable Development and Innovation provides a platform for talented researchers from Central Asia to present their cutting-edge and action-oriented research projects on Sustainable Development, discuss them with concerned partners, and forge partnerships for future implementation.

 The main goal of the Third Central Asian Research Forum on Sustainable Development and Innovation is to provide a platform to attract potential partners from government agencies and business structures to research projects of young Kazakhstani scientists, which are in line with the UN's Sustainable Development Goals (SDGs).